pocha/hashag/README.md

 3. ~~We need to give a nice UI for it to be usable by general audience.
 Bootstrap css framework from twitter would be awesome to use.
 This is lowest in priority though.~~

+4. Error handling.
+Currently, if somebody gives wrong username, password for twitter/angellist - the error is not being handled.
+Also, if a domain of startup is specified & if the domain does not exist, the error is not handled either.

+5. The scheduler add on is used to run the cron job of checking tweets every hour.
+Error could be due to twitter search getting timed out, twitter is loaded etc need to be handled.
+Posting error to angellist or the call to post timing out need to be handled too.

 #### I am looking for contributors to take this app further.
 Feel free to drop me a word at pocha(at)stalkninja(dot)com if you look to work on it.
 Pre-requiste would be to setup your own app on heroku & pass me the link.